BACK TO THE FUTURE

 Back to the Future (and its sequels)s particular spin on time-travel themes was an aggressive assault on the past by junk culture savvy something that was taken to an even greater extreme by the Back to the Future-inspired Bill and Teds Excellent Adventure (1989).
 The film is filled with a relentless barrage of pop-culture references from Star Trek (1966-9) to Star Wars (1977).
 It seems caught up with the appealingly utopian baby-boomer optimism of mid-1980s films like E.T.
 The Extra-Terrestrial (1982), Starman (1984) and My Stepmother is an Alien (1988) that junk culture Americana would conquer and tame the rest of the universe.
 The three films of the Back to the Future trilogy depict a past, present and future being innocently colonized and won over by contemporary junk culture from the media-saturated landscape to skateboarding and rocknroll.
 Back to the Future does after all end with what must be every baby-boomers dream that of revisiting the past and loosening up ones parents and transforming ones father from a nerd to winner.

 Robert Zemeckis and Bob Gale made two highly entertaining sequels Back to the Future Part II (1989) and Back to the Future Part III (1990).
 Both were shot back-to-back and do an excellent job of expanding and echoing the original, particularly Part II.
 There was also a short-lived animated series Back to the Future (1991), featuring live-action science lecture inserts from Christopher Lloyd.
-Back to the Future has become an undisputable 80s pop-culture icon and is referenced in numerous other films including Donnie Darko (2001), Summer Time Machine Blues (2005), Minutemen (2008), Hot Tub Time Machine (2010) and Sharknado 5: Global Swarming (2017) and tv series such as The Simpsons (1989 ), South Park (1997 ) and Lost (2004-10).
+Back to the Future has become an undisputable 80s pop-culture icon and is referenced in numerous other films including Donnie Darko (2001), Summer Time Machine Blues (2005), Minutemen (2008), Hot Tub Time Machine (2010), Sharknado 5: Global Swarming (2017), Ready Player One (2018) and tv series such as The Simpsons (1989 ), South Park (1997 ) and Lost (2004-10).
 The basic plot was substantially stolen in the Bollywood film Action Replayy (2010).
 Back in Time (2015) is a documentary about the making of the Back to the Future series and its cultural influence.

 Robert Zemeckis has since gone onto direct other films such as Who Framed Roger Rabbit?
 (1988), Death Becomes Her (1992), Forrest Gump (1994), Contact (1997), What Lies Beneath (2000), Cast Away (2000), The Polar Express (2004), Beowulf (2007), A Christmas Carol (2009), Flight (2012), The Walk (2015) and Allied (2016).
 Zemeckis has also produced a large number of other genre films including the Tales from the Crypt (1989-96) cable tv horror anthology series, the two film spinoffs Tales from the Crypt Presents Demon Knight (1995) and Tales from the Crypt Presents Bordello of Blood (1996), Peter Jacksons The Frighteners (1996), the animated Monster House (2006), Mars Needs Moms (2011) and Real Steel (2011).
 Zemeckis is also one of the producing partners in Dark Castle Entertainment and under their banner has produced House on Haunted Hill (1999), Thir13een Ghosts (2001), Ghost Ship (2002), Gothika (2003), House of Wax (2005) and The Reaping (2007).